 Would I be better with a caffeinated tea after all?

 Like many things, when it comes to health it is a case of weighing up what is most important to you and having everything in moderation.
-Lots of tea companies have a 'detox' tea or a 'skinny' tea, that is a herbal, caffeine free blend because caffeine is seen as a toxin.
+Lots of tea companies have a 'detox' tea or a 'skinny' tea, a herbal, caffeine free blend because caffeine is seen as a toxin.
 But giving our bodies the right nutrients isn’t as black and white as that!
-Our friendly little tea leaf may contain caffeine but it also contains high levels of antioxidants so they actually help flush out toxins from the body!
-Exactly what you are trying to do whilst detoxing!
-For example, our Skinny Minny tea blend contains two types of tea leaf - an Oolong and a Pu'erh - both contain caffeine!
-We choose to use these ingredients because the metabolism boosting properties of Oolong tea and the digestive properties of Pu'erh are more helpful for soothing digestive issues like IBS and bloating as well as helping slimming than any naturally caffeine-free ingredient we could use.
+Our friendly little tea leaf may contain caffeine, but it also contains high levels of antioxidants- so they actually help flush out toxins from the body, which is exactly what you are trying to do whilst detoxing!
+For example, our Skinny Minny blend contains two types of tea leaf - an oolong and a pu'erh and both contain caffeine.
+We choose to use these ingredients because the metabolism boosting properties of oolong tea and the digestive properties of pu'erh can be helpful for soothing digestive issues like IBS and bloating, as well as helping slimming more than any naturally caffeine-free ingredient we could use.

 Does tea have more caffeine than coffee?